Fine-Tuning Multimodal Embedding Models with Marqtune

 7. Download and Cleanup

-Alternatively you can download the model to your local disk:
+Alternatively you can download the model and full evaluation results to your local disk:

 tuned_model.download()